 Google’s Real-Time PageSpeed Insights and What They Mean

 Google then categorizes pages as Fast, Average, and Slow.
 How it does this is by looking at the median value of the FCP and DCL.
-But as you saw in the video above, different users experience different load times because not all devices, internet providers, and browsers are the same.
+But different users experience different load times because not all devices, internet providers, and browsers are the same.

 - Joe, whose internet provider is Verizon, navigates to the website using Google’s Chrome browser on an Android phone.